cavalab/feat/README.md

 Maintained by William La Cava (william.lacava at childrens.harvard.edu)

+Special thanks to these contributors:
+  - Tilak Raj Singh @tilakhere
+  - Srinivas Suri @srinu634
+  - James P Taggert @JPT2
+  - Daniel Herman
+  - Paul Lee

 ## Acknowledgments

-This work is supported by grant R00-LM012926 from the National Library of Medicine.
+This work is supported by grant K99-LM012926 and R00-LM012926 from the National Library of Medicine.
 FEAT is being developed to learn clinical diagnostics in the [Cava Lab at Harvard Medical School](http://cavalab.org).

 ## License